L4r1k/CitrixNetscalerAnalysis/README.md

 - [US-Cert Writeup](https://www.us-cert.gov/ncas/alerts/aa20-031a)

 # Changelog

+## v 1.0
+* added httperror log parsing
+* notice analysis now searches for same terms as sh analysis (sh are included in notice and thus we must search the same terms in both for the same results)

 ## v 0.9
 * added retrieval of start and end date covered by each log listed above